gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Default shell

-    Choose one of the predefined terminals.
+    Choose one of the predefined terminals in ``Console`` tab and browser popup.

-  .. setting:: Use browse for FileHistory
+  .. setting:: Show file history in the main window

     Open file history in :ref:`browse-repository` window instead of the deprecated :ref:`file-history` window.